tBaxter/another-rodeo/src/pages/vehicles/4runner-intro.md

 We don’t see much of that these days, when everything we buy is the cheapest version someone thought they could get away with — more expensive, yet worse than before.
 We live in a world where even mac and cheese was changed to be cheaper and crappier, while the price went up.
 To maximize shareholder value.
 I don't care all that much what's good for shareholders,

-I want something that's good for me.
-Something that's not designed to become obsolete, or to extract value from me.
+I want something that's good for me, the purchaser.
+Something that's not designed or packaged to cheat me, to stop working, or to extract value from me, the purchaser.
+I paid for a thing, that's it.
 An old 4Runner is never going to serve me ads, never going to spy on me, and never going to be remotely bricked because I rejected some new AI-enabled update.